Doctor of Philosophy Degree Program

 Residency

-A minimum of 64 credits is required to complete a doctoral degree.
-The residency requirement (completed by maintaining full-time registration of four consecutive terms of at least 16 credits each) must be completed during the first year of the program.
-To broaden perspective and to enhance the student’s capabilities for work in public health or disease-related fields, at least 18 credits of coursework are required in courses from at least two other departments outside the student’s primary department.
+The PhD in Epidemiology generally requires four years of residency in person at BSPH.
+To broaden perspective and develop skills for work in public health and epidemiology, at least 18 credits of coursework are required in courses from at least two other departments outside the student’s primary department.
 At least nine of these credits must be taken at BSPH.
-Students who have completed a master’s degree at Johns Hopkins Bloomberg School of Public Health, and are continuing into the doctoral program, must complete 18 new credits outside of Epidemiology, in at least two different departments of the school and complete 18 credits within the Department of Epidemiology, to establish the grade point average.
-Of note: University and Schoolwide requirements do not count toward the 18 credits outside of the department.
+Students who have completed a master’s degree at BSPH and are continuing into the doctoral program must complete: 1, 18 new credits outside of Epidemiology, in at least two different departments of the School and; 2, complete 18 credits within the Department of Epidemiology, to establish the grade point average.
+PhD students are expected to complete the core required courses for a letter grade and earn a B or better in required courses.
+The minimum grade point average for PhD students is 3.0 on the 4.0 scale.
+Requirements of the University and the School do not count toward the 18 credits outside of the Department.

 Quarterly Doctoral Meetings